-While unclear what the local implications will be, the impact of leaving the European Union (EU) may lead to increased instability and uncertainty in respect of the financial context for councils and regions.

-Following the referendum result on 23 June 2016 which meant that the United Kingdom was to leave the EU, the Prime Minister triggered Article 50 on 29 March 2017 which formally began this process.
-The implications of leaving the EU are not fully known but there could be a potential impact for the Council due to reductions in EU funding, a change in interest rates, an increase in expenditure and an increase in the cost of basic goods which could impact on residents and businesses.
+Whilst still unclear what the local implications will be, the impact of leaving the European Union (EU) may lead to increased instability and uncertainty in respect of the financial context for councils and regions.
+The implications of leaving the EU are still not fully known but there could be a potential impact for the Council due to reductions in EU funding, a change in interest rates, an increase in expenditure and an increase in the cost of basic goods which could impact on residents and businesses.